Panama Is Worth It! Promise!

 Hotel Highlight

-There is a mini supermarket nearby, and there are some great restaurants, like Frank’s Place, which serves delicious cuisine and the best chicken wings!
+There is a mini supermarket nearby, as well as some great restaurants, such as Frank’s Place, which serves delicious cuisine and the best chicken wings.

 Click the image to expand

-On the other hand, Casa Leferve by Wynwood House, located directly in the City Center, was a stunning studio stay.
-The huge space, the atmosphere of the studio, and the view of the square were a real winner of our stay in Panama.
+On the other hand, Casa Leferve by Wynwood House, located directly in the City Centre, was a stunning studio stay.
+The spaciousness, the studio’s atmosphere, and the view of the square were real highlights of our stay in Panama.

-Many great restaurants are located nearby, including Western and Panamanian restaurants.
-But you also have a kitchen inside the studio if you prefer to cook while on vacation.
+Many great restaurants are nearby, including Western and Panamanian restaurants.
+However, if you prefer to cook while on vacation, you can use the studio’s kitchen.

 Click the image to expand